 Biological precedents provide crucial evidence for human sexuality.
-The key precedents include:
+The key precedents include the evolution of the sex organs, the male arousal cycle (from erection to ejaculation) and women’s focus on reproduction.

-Every embryo has a structure that eventually forms the sex organ (clitoris or penis).
-The clitoris is referred to as the homologue of (equivalent organ to) the penis.
-The clitoris cannot be a reproductive organ because it plays no role in reproduction.
-The vagina, on the other hand, plays a crucial role.
+Every embryo has a structure (called the genital tubercle) that becomes the phallus (clitoris or penis).
+The clitoris is the homologue of the penis.
+The clitoris has no reproductive function.
+The vagina, however, plays a crucial role.
 For impregnation to occur, a man must ejaculate into the vagina.
-The male and female internal reproductive organs develop from different foetal anatomy.
-If the vagina was involved in female orgasm, this would mean that male and female responsiveness have evolved quite separately.
-Logically orgasm must result from similar physiological process for men and women.
+The male and female internal reproductive organs develop from different foetal glands.
+For the vagina to be involved in female orgasm, male and female responsiveness would have needed to have evolved via totally different routes.
+Male orgasm is a fundamental response of the human body (since it is critical for reproduction).
+If women experience a similar response, we would expect it to be the result of a similar physiological process.
+Nervous excitement in the brain (sexual arousal) causes blood to flow to the phallus.

 A man’s key reproductive priority is to maximise his ejaculations (into a vagina) and increase his chances of procreating.
 Male responsiveness arises because male orgasm triggers ejaculation of sperm.
 Women’s top reproductive priority is to find a mate who will be dedicated to protecting and supporting her through the long process of bearing and raising a child.